isabella232/BitHeroesS20/tutorial/blogp3.md

 #### **Welcome to Part 3.
 In this part, we will be finishing up our logic app and uploading our files.**

 Link your “blob” blocks to your storage account when prompted.
 The block names in the Part 1 image are explanatory about what each block does.
-We will be going through the most important blocks and noting any changes you'll need to make.The for-each loop iterates through each “value” in the form submission.
+We will be going through the most important blocks and noting any changes you'll need to make.
+The for-each loop iterates through each “value” in the form submission.
 You will find “value” and many other variables in the “Dynamic Content” Section.
 Below is a detailed explanation of the major blocks:

 1.